 The scenarios in this section are for illustrative purposes and do not convey additional requirements beyond those imposed by this specification.

 Agency A, which issues and manages PIV identity accounts, sets up an OpenID Connect IdP in order to make its PIV identity accounts available online through a federation process.
-The agency publishes its home IdP record from its publicly available website with all required information for RPs to consume.
+The agency publishes its home agency IdP record from its publicly available website with all of the information required by RPs to establish a connection.

 The IdP generates a pairwise federated identifier for the PIV identity account for each RP that it is in contact with by hashing the identifier for the RP along with a randomly generated value stored with the PIV identity account at the IdP.
 This way, each new RP that signs on to the IdP gets a different federated identifier for a single account, but a consistent federated identifier is used for each RP with that account.